Why Your Daily Meta ROAS Is Lying to You (And What to Track Instead)

 This tracking system is exactly what we build in How We Convert.
 Real metrics.
 Real profitability.
 No attribution guesswork.

-Here is a simple calculator spreadsheet to help you track your weekly MER without needing a maths degree.👉 Get the MER calculator
+Here's a simple calculator spreadsheet to help you track your weekly MER without needing a maths degree.

 P.S.
 ROAS is often vanity.
 Profit is sanity.
-Kee
+Keep your eyes on what matters.